 Dr Naomi Richards

-- Lecturer in Social Science (End of Life Studies) (School of Interdisciplinary Studies)
+- Lecturer (School of Interdisciplinary Studies)

 I am an anthropologist by training and received my doctorate from Edinburgh University in 2010.
 I also have a Masters in Visual Anthropology from the Granada Centre for Visual Anthropology in Manchester through where I was trained in the art of documentary filmmaking.

 My research interests include the sociology/anthropology of death and dying, older age, legal, and visual anthropology.
 More recently, I have become interested in questions around dementia, personhood, and anticipation.